The SOAR Gravitational Arc Survey - I: Survey overview and photometric catalogs: Introduction

 Finally, SOGRAS can be seen as a pathfinder for a high resolution arc survey with SOAR using the recently commissioned SOAR Adaptive Module\footnote{\texttt{www.ctio.noao.edu/new/Telescopes/SOAR/Instruments/SAM/}} \citep{SAM08,SAM10}.

 In this paper we report on the overall properties of the survey, from the target selection and observations to data reduction and photometric calibration.
-We present the photometric catalogs, and discuss new gravitational arc candidates found by visual inspection.
+We present the photometric catalogs and discuss new gravitational arc candidates found by visual inspection.
 Detailed results on arc analyses and comparison with theoretical modeling will be presented in a accompanying paper.

-As a by-product of the survey a large catalog of galaxies in the cluster fields was generated, with astrometric, photometric, and morphological information.
-This catalog was used to separate cluster members (through the red sequence in the colour-magnitude diagrams) from field galaxies, and will be useful for future analysis of galaxy evolution.
+As a by-product of the survey a large catalogue of galaxies in the cluster fields was generated, with astrometric, photometric, and morphological information.
+This catalogue was used to separate cluster members (through the red sequence in the colour-magnitude diagrams) from field galaxies, and will be useful for future analysis of galaxy evolution.

 The outline of this paper is as follows: \S \ref{survey} describes the survey, including information on sample selection, observational and image details.
 In \S \ref{data_reduction} we describe the data reduction, including astrometric and photometric calibrations.
 We also carefully assess the quality of our photometry.
-The resulting galaxy catalog is presented in \S \ref{catalogs}.
+The resulting galaxy catalogue is presented in \S \ref{catalogs}.
 In the same section we present the first sample of arc candidates.
 Finally, in \S \ref{conclusion} we present our summary and closing remarks.